 Numbers less than 10 should be written in words.
 For numbers 10 and higher, use numerals.
 If a sentence begins with a number, that number should be spelled out.

 PERCENTAGES

 Percent should always be used, not %.

-- Orrect: Hispanics comprise 34 percent of the student body at City College. - Notice the student body at City College.
+- Hispanics comprise 34 percent of the student body at City College. - Hispanics comprise 34% of the student body at City College.